-- · Core Specialization Courses-at least 12 credit hours from the selected specialization listed under graduate department requirements.
+- Core Specialization Courses-at least 12 credit hours from the selected specialization listed under graduate department requirements.
 For no specialization, any 12 credit hours from graduate level MENG courses constitute the core requirements. - MENG Elective Courses-at least 12 credit hours of graduate-level MENG courses.
 Students may not use MENG 581, Directed Study, to satisfy Master of Engineering degree requirements.
-The advisory committee may allow for a maximum of 3 credits of out-of-department graduate level coursework hours to apply to the elective course requirement. - · Out-of-Department courses-6 credit hours of approved upper-division or graduate course work from another department.
+The advisory committee may allow for a maximum of 3 credits of outof-department graduate level coursework hours to apply to the elective course requirement. - Out-of-Department courses-6 credit hours of approved upper-division or graduate course work from another department.
 The advisory committee may determine that a student's previous academic experience has provided breadth and may recommend modification of this requirement.

-Department Requirements for the Doctor of Philosophy in Mechanical Engineering with Dissertation in Intelligent Energetic Systems

-The prospective doctoral candidate should develop a strong background in energetics, intelligent systems, and fundamental aspects of mechanical engineering.
-Candidates will also develop the ability to integrate aspects of these fields and apply them to cutting-edge research.
-Upon completion of the program the student shall exhibit: a) an ability to apply advanced knowledge of mathematics, science, and engineering, b) an ability to identify, formulate, and solve engineering problems, c) an ability to design, document, and conduct experiments, as well as to analyze and interpret data, d) an ability to analyze requirements, propose design a n evaluate practical realization of an engineering system, e) an ability to communicate effectively, f) an understanding of professional and ethical responsibility, g) the broad education necessary to understand the impact of engineering solutions in a global and societal context, h) a recognition of the need for, and an ability to engage in life-long learning, i) a knowledge of contemporary (within the profession) issues, j) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+Department Requirements for the Doctor of Philosophy in Mechanical Engineering with Dissertation in Intelligent Energetic Systems the program the student shall exhibit: a) an ability to apply advanced knowledge of mathematics, science, and engineering, b) an ability to identify, formulate, and solve engineering problems, c) an ability to design, document, and conduct experiments, as well as to analyze and interpret data, d) an ability to analyze requirements, propose design a n evaluate practical realization of an engineering system, e) an ability to communicate effectively, f) an understanding of professional and ethical responsibility, g) the broad education necessary to understand the impact of engineering solutions in a global and societal context, h) a recognition of the need for, and an ability to engage in life-long learning, i) a knowledge of contemporary (within the profession) issues, j) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.